epsstan/reladomo-kata/docs/Chaining.md

 ## Introduction

 This article introduces the concept of bitemporal chaining for relational databases.
-Using an example of a bank account, it shows how bitemporal chaining can be used to preseve history and reason about changes to a relational database.
+Using an example of a bank account, it shows how bitemporal chaining database, it is easy to make corrections to historical data without losing any history.

 ## Bugs-R-Us Bank